matrix-org/matrix-spec-proposals/proposals/1794-federation-v2-invites.md

 The response is identical to `v1`, except that:

-1. If the receiving server does not support the given room version the appropriate incompatible-room-version exception is returned, in the same way as e.g. for `/make_join` APIs.
+1. If the receiving server does not support the given room version the appropriate incompatible-room-version error is returned, in the same way as e.g. for `/make_join` APIs.
 2. The response payload is no longer in the format of `[200, { ... }]`, and is instead simply the `{ ... }` portion.
 This fixes a historical accident to